 Cedar mulch is better than regular mulch, since it does have some advantages over regular mulch, such as:

-Often, when we hear “mulch”, we think of pine, oak, or other types of wood.
+Often, when we hear “mulch”, we think of chipped or shredded wood from pine, oak, or other types of trees.
 However, cedar is an attractive alternative when mulching in your yard.

 Using cedar mulch in your landscaping makes for easier maintenance, since it does not need to be replaced as often as other types of mulch.